Literature review

 An example of a study that successfully used participatory action research (PAR) is the Labyrinth exchange (2017) initiated by Elaine McNeill, this project consisted of the inclusion of ‘marginalised communities’ in creating a labyrinth from the individuals clothing, written postcards

-.
+and other personal belongings.
 This allowed the participants to come together and discuss their story and educate others in an act

 to seek change.
 ‘By co-producing a labyrinth art installation, constituents are placed at the heart of the process intended to deepen the policy